Taliban carry out 1st public execution since Afghan takeover | Law-Order

 The Taliban authorities on Wednesday executed an Afghan convicted of killing another man, the first public execution since the former insurgents took over Afghanistan last year, a spokesman said.

-The statement did not say when the arrest took place but added that Tajmir had purportedly confessed to the killing.

-During the previous Taliban rule of the country in the late 1990s, the group carried out public executions, flogging, and stoning of those convicted of crimes in Taliban courts.
+During the previous Taliban rule of the country in the late 1990s, the group carried out public executions, floggings and stoning of those convicted of crimes in Taliban courts.

 The former insurgents have struggled in their transition from warfare to governing amid an economic downturn and the international community's withholding of official recognition.